gpcm00/rt_render/README.md

 git clone --depth 1 https://github.com/KhronosGroup/glTF-Sample-Assets
 ```

 Run the application from the same directory as the glTF sample assets.

-Due to time constraints, the scene path is hardcoded in the Renderer class.
-To change it, edit the path passed to the `load_scene` function in the Renderer [constructor](include/renderer/renderer.hpp).
+It uses the sample asset `ABeautifulGame.gltf` as the default scene, but you can pass it a file path as a command line argument, for example:

+`./renderer.exe "glTF-Sample-Assets/Models/ABeautifulGame/glTF/ABeautifulGame.gltf"`

+Due to time constraints, not all sample assets are supported.

 ## Controls